Maronite Catholic Eparchy of Our Lady of Lebanon of Los Angeles

-The Eparchy of Our Lady of Lebanon (Eparchia Dominae Nostrae Libanensis in civitate Angelorum in California Maronitarum), is a Antiochene Syriac Maronite Church eparchy of the Catholic Church headquartered in St. Louis, Missouri with jurisdiction over the Maronite faithful in the western and central United States.
+The Eparchy of Our Lady of Lebanon of Los Angeles (Eparchia Dominae Nostrae Libanensis in civitate Angelorum in California Maronitarum), is a Antiochene Syriac Maronite Church eparchy of the Catholic Church headquartered in St. Louis, Missouri with jurisdiction over the Maronite faithful in the western and central United States.
 In conformity with the Code of Canons of the Eastern Churches (CCEO), the Eparchy is under the direct jurisdiction of the Roman Pontiff.
-In 2013 there were 52,300 baptized.
+In 2013 there were 52,300 baptized members.
 It is currently ruled by eparch Abdallah Elias Zaidan, MLM.

 Territory and statistics

 The eparchy includes the faithful of the Maronite Church in thirty-four western, central and southern states of the United States of America.
 With a decree from the Sacred Congregation of the Eastern Churches, dated July 10, 2001, the see of the Eparchy of Our Lady of Lebanon was transferred to St. Louis, Missouri, with St. Raymond Church, in St. Louis, elevated to the rank of Co-Cathedral., as of 9 Sep 2011, the history quoted here was a verbatim copy of the history page of the Eparchy website.
 Its see cathedral is Our Lady of Mt.
 Lebanon-St. Peter Cathedral in Los Angeles.

 Its territory is divided into 35 parishes and in 2013 had 52,300 American Maronites.